How AI can help SMB retailers compete - IT-Online

 “Innovative technology and data-driven insights can help retail businesses to grow,” says Heilbron.

-“But retailers need quick access to affordable and hassle-free finance to take advantage of the new possibilities to outsmart their competition.
-With Capital Connect, retailers can apply for opportunity capital of up to R5-million from our app and the funds will be in their bank account within 24 hours or less, so they never miss an opportunity.”
+“But retailers need quick access to affordable and hassle-free finance to take advantage of the new possibilities to outsmart their competition.”